OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

   - See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
 Gap: covers this control fully, with said particularity

 #### #DEVPROGRAM
 (management).
-Having a development program for AI.
+Having a development lifecycle program for AI.
 Apply general (not just security-oriented) software engineering best practices to AI development.

 Data scientists are focused on creating working models, not on creating future-proof software per se.
 Often, organizations already have software practices and processes in place.
 It is important to extend these to AI development, instead of treating AI as something that requires a separate approach.
 Do not isolate AI engineering.
 This includes automated testing, code quality, documentation, and versioning.
 ISO/IEC 5338 explains how to make these practices work for AI.